Battle of Talavera: Talavera

 Meanwhile, Marshal Soult advanced south, threatening to cut Wellesley off from Portugal.
 Thinking that the French force was only 15,000 strong, Wellesley moved east on 3 August to block it, leaving 1,500 wounded in the care of the Spanish.
 Spanish guerillas captured a message from Soult to Joseph that Soult had 30,000 men and brought it to Wellesley.
 The British commander, realising his line of retreat was about to be cut by a larger French force, sent the Light Brigade on a mad dash for the bridge over the Tagus River at Almaraz.
 The light infantry reached there on 6 August, just ahead of Soult.
 By 20 August, all British forces had withdrawn across the mountains and for the next six months, until 27 February 1810, Wellesley's forces took no part in the hard fighting in southern Spain and along the Portuguese border, despite numerous invitations from the Spanish.
 The Spanish had also promised food to the British if they advanced back into Spain, but Wellington, with an army incapable of living off the land like the French and without its own transport, did not trust his ally to provide these essentials and made general excuses blaming the Spanish for various deficiencies of their government and army.
 In the event of the retreat the British abandoned nearly all of their baggage and ammunition as well as the artillery captured from the French at Talavera.

 The Spanish made another attempt to take Madrid, with Wellesley still refusing to participate, and they were ultimately badly defeated at the battle of Ocaña in November 1809.

 Historian Charles Oman, in volume II of A History of the Peninsular War, calls the Talavera campaign a failure for the Anglo-Spanish allies, placing the blame on various Spanish errors while dismissing much of the criticism of Wellesley and the British, suggesting there was no reason to imagine a concentration of the French forces opposing them.
 Oman also attributes some of the failure to Wellesley's ignorance of the conditions in Spain at the time.
-At the start of the campaign Wellington received the promised provisions while both the French and the Spanish were suffering severe shortages of food.
+At the start of the campaign Wellington had received the promised provisions while both the French and the Spanish were suffering severe shortages of food.
 He complained more about the failure of the Spanish to provide transport for the provisions than food attributing this to maliciousness on the part of the Spanish, apparently unaware that there was no transport to be had for any army in that area.

 After this battle Wellesley was created Viscount Wellington of Talavera.